nithvijay/PassGAN-CS4774/README.md

 # gcp-gan

-This is a project to experiement with Google Cloud Platform as a tool to train GANs.
+This repo contains code and guides to use GPUs on Google Cloud Platform to train models.